Does the Thundershirt for Dogs Really Work?

-Note: This is a Thundershirt for dogs review written by my mom Nancy who maintains a breast cancer blog called Nancy’s Point.
-She also writes about her dogs Elsie and Sophie.
+Note: This Thundershirt review is written by my mom Nancy Stordahl.
+She maintains the blog Nancy’s Point.

-My golden retriever Elsie is a bit nervous during thunderstorms.
+My golden retriever Elsie is a bit nervous during thunderstorms OR fireworks.

 Elsie is extremely nervous during thunderstorms.
 In fact, it doesn’t even need to be an actual thunderstorm.

-She becomes restless.
-Her body language “screams” worry.
-She paces.
-She sniffs the air.
-She pants – a lot.
-She whimpers.
-She forcefully nudges her way under my legs or chair.
-She “digs.”
-She tries to find a safe spot.
+- She tries to find a safe spot.
 She can’t – in her mind, there isn’t one.

 These behaviors start off on the mild side, but quickly escalate, becoming highly annoying and frustrating.
 Elsie ends up in full-blown, panic-attack mode.
 I kid you not.